quii/learn-go-with-tests/http-server.md

 > Surely we need some kind of concept of storage to control which player gets what score.
 It's weird that the values seem so arbitrary in our tests.

 Remember we are just trying to take as small as steps as reasonably possible.
 By writing the test it may drive us toward our goal in an easier step.

+We'll add another subtest to our suite which tries to get the score of a different player, which will break our hard-coded approach.

 ```go
 t.Run("returns Floyd's score", func(t *testing.T) {